alfonsof/azure-python-examples/azurefunctionblobevent/README.md

 * Create the Azure Funtion project and the Azure Function (Boilerplate code)

+  *This step is only necessary when you want to create an Azure Function from scratch.*

   The Azure Functions Core Tools help you to create the boilerplate code for the Azure Funtion project and the Azure Function:

   * Create an Azure Functions project